Share this Post

 Engineering tabs keep your foundation’s original structural integrity intact.
 That means parts of your slab floor will stay on the footing and up against your walls.
 A trench is dug out around the perimeter of the basement, including underneath each tab.
 Basement waterproofing pipe and stone are placed in the trench and follow the same path.

-In new construction, engineers design your basement’s structure to serve an essential purpose.
-They take three vital parts, footer, wall, and floor, and connect them in a way to support one another.
+Engineers design your basement’s structure to serve an essential purpose.
+They take three vital parts, the footer, wall, and floor, and connect them to support one another.

 Customization is imperative in every basement waterproofing installation to solve a water problem.
 Engineering tabs are part of a customization process.
 They can vary in size and quantity depending on the basement’s size and the floor’s condition.
 Imagine a floor with no cracks and a 30+ foot wall length with three 24×20 inch floor tabs spaced apart.
 The installation crew will jackhammer engineering tabs in the floor along the remaining walls.
 All those tabs will be vital for supporting the wall.
 The tabs also will be able to rest on the footing to support the floor itself.